Lindsey Galvez | 6 Reasons to Visit the Smoky Mountains in the Winter

 Resort Rooms: Made for Families

-Theme park hotels are big on calling rooms "family-friendly", but most miss the mark on the follow-through.
-Dollywood has several different categories of rooms labeled "family-friendly" that actually are.
+Theme park hotels are big on calling rooms" />are.
 From really comfy built-in bunk beds, to sinks and mini fridges in family rooms and suites, to that few extra feet of floor space that accommodate the 4 p.m. sillies, Dollywood's hotel rooms go the extra mile to house your bunch comfortably.
 There are plenty of outlets for charging devices, the bunk linens are made for comfort and for staying on the mattress and the kids, and family suites even have an extra television for the kiddos by the bunks.

 Eating and Playing at Dollywood’s DreamMore Resort